 3. Minimise paperwork

-Nowadays most of the necessary paperwork can be scanned, emailed or filled out online.
-Send your new hire their contract, health and safety information and other documentation and in return, get them to send you their personal details, P45, national insurance number, or whatever information you need to get them ready to start when they walk the door.
+Nowadays most of the necessary paperwork can be emailed or filled out online.
+Send your new hire their contract, health and safety information and other documentation in advance.
+In return, get them to send you their personal details, P45, national insurance number, or whatever information you need to get them ready to start when they walk through the door.

 4. Employer handbook

-First day nerves seem to be a fact of life, but you can help mitigate this by giving your new employee all the information they could need before they start.
-Simple things like directions to the workplace, dress code and the contact details of their manager.
+First-day nerves seem to be a fact of life, but you can help mitigate this by giving your new employee all the information they could need before they start.
+Simple things like directions to the workplace, dress code information, and the contact details of their manager.

 You only get one chance to make a first impression, these steps will make sure it’s a good one.

 There are plenty of free and easy touches you can employ to welcome your new employee to the team.
 Perhaps their manager could meet them at the door and show them to their desk.
 Maybe you put their welcome letter, handbook and office equipment on their desk, ready for their arrival.
 Tying some balloons to their desk or office chair is a cost-effective way of making their first day memorable.

 Your colleagues, your team leader and manager will make up a big part of an employee’s work life.
 Make sure these introductions are made on day one (if not before) so your new hire knows where to turn to for help.
 This will not only help integrate your new team member but having current employees there to help them on the first day will stop them relying on trial and error, making them more productive.